cekrem/cekrem.github.io/content/posts/react-reconciliation-deep-dive.md

 date: 2025-04-08
 ---

-##### Update: The "Using Keys for Advanced State Preservation" section has been corrected.
-The original example incorrectly suggested that using the same key across different component types would preserve state between them.
-This error occurred when simplifying a more complex example shortly before publishing.
+##### Update: While simplifying a complex code example shortly before publishing, I messed up some details.
 Thanks to reader feedback for pointing this out, I'm very grateful!
 I also messed up an internal link, but that's fixed as well.
-Thanks
+Thanks again

 ## The Reconciliation Engine